 In an ideal baseball world, the number one pick in the draft is the best player available and most likely to succeed in the future.
 The number two pick is also star material, but not quite as good of a player as the number one pick.
-The number three pick should be pretty good as well, but not quite as good as the first and second picks… and so on.
+The third pick should be pretty good as well, but not quite as good as the first and second picks, and so on.
 However, reality does not work that way.
 Sometimes a team makes a bad decision and passes up the best available player.
-Reality is not a video game and there is no “power meter” telling teams who the best available player is when it comes time for them to make the choice.
+The reality is not a video game, and there is no “power meter” telling teams who the best available player is when it comes time for them to make a choice.

 Looking to history, the top ten most sure-fire draft picks would be: